nicodalessandro11/uoc-tfg-auq/shared/docs/python_scripts_guidelines.md

-# *Are U Query-ous?* – Python Script Standards & Best Practices
+# *Are-u-Queryous?* - Python Script Standards & Best Practices

 This document defines the professional standards for **all Python scripts** within the `uoc-tfg-auq` project — including ETL pipelines, utilities, analysis modules, CLI tools, and integrations.
 These guidelines ensure consistency, testability, and maintainability across the codebase.